 Councils will also have discretion within the tariff to top-up or further support guests with interim or additional payments.
 As those arriving will most likely not have immediate access to a bank account, it is recommended that this payment is made in cash, more information on access to bank accounts can be found in the scheme FAQs.
 Working age guests will be able to apply to receive Universal Credit and will be able to apply for advance payments where eligible.
 Pension age guests will have access to State Pension Credit provided they meet eligibility criteria.

 Whilst the priority is to ensure as many sponsorship relationships as possible are sustainable and can support guests for six months and longer, in a minority of cases this will not be possible.
 Councils will be able to rematch Homes for Ukraine guests with new sponsors in certain circumstances during the initial 6-month stay, and more broadly following the end of an initial sponsorship.

 Rematching during the initial 6-month stay should only be used where it is unviable or unsafe for the sponsorship relationship to continue.
 Only those who received a visa through the Homes for Ukraine visa route are eligible for rematching.

 A. Only when the council determines it is genuinely not viable or safe for the Ukrainian guest(s) to stay where they are.

-If a sponsorship has broken down due to concerns over the quality of accommodation or safeguarding issues related to the host, that host should not be considered for rematching and there will be a mechanism within Foundry to red flag unsuitable addresses.
+If a sponsorship has broken down due to concerns over the quality of accommodation or safeguarding issues related to the host, that host should not be considered for rematching and there is a mechanism in Foundry to mark the sponsor as unsuitable.

 Councils will be provided with the functionality to facilitate rematches through the Foundry system.
 Relevant inputs should be entered on Foundry regularly, and at a minimum, weekly.